 May I suggest a big helping of thankfulness?

 What a glorious reason to celebrate Thanksgiving is!
 How wonderful to set aside time to give thanks to Almighty God who has blessed us with so many incredible gifts.
-My print copy of Celebrate Thanksgiving is available at Amazon.
-The E-book is available at PayHip or Currlick.
+Celebrate Thanksgiving is available in print at Amazon.
+The eBook is available at PowerlineProd.